-B-1 - Composition of Team
+B.1 Composition of Team

-- I. Each team shall be entitled to a maximum of 16 players in uniform, which may include 2 goalkeepers, all of whom must be registered with Special Olympics Canada.
+- I. Each team shall be entitled to a maximum of 16 players in uniform, which must include a minimum of 1 goalkeeper and a maximum of 2, all of whom must be registered with Special Olympics Canada.
 A minimum of 11 players must be in uniform for the start of the game.
-Except for medical reasons (illness or injury), as certified by medical staff on site, or behavioral reasons, all players listed on the final team roster must play in every game of the tournament - II.
+Except for medical reasons (illness or injury), as certified by medical staff on site, or behavioral reasons, all players listed on the final team roster must play in every game of the tournament. - II.
 A team shall have no more than six players on the floor at any one time, including goalkeeper, while play is in progress. - III.
 Only players in uniform and a maximum of three team officials shall be permitted to occupy the players' bench.
 All these persons shall be registered and entered on the Official Game Report.
-Head Coaches, Assistant Coaches and Managers shall be considered as team officials.
+Head Coaches, Assistant Coaches and Managers shall be considered as team officials. - IV.

-IV.
 If a team dresses only one goalkeeper, they must designate a backup goalie prior to the divisioning round.
 The backup goalkeeper may only enter the game in the event that the regular goalkeeper is injured, ill or ejected from the game.
 The injury or illness must be verified by the games medical personnel.